 Why is this important?

 You see a lot of questions on forums on how to send "push notifications" from Dialogflow agents to the end user.
 (E.g. send them a reminder via Facebook messenger based on a past conversation).
-The request-first and response-next paradigm means that this feature isn't supported in Dialogflow and the only way to achieve push notifications is by sending "out of band" messages.
+The request-first and response-next paradigm means that this feature isn't supported in Dialogflow and the only way to achieve push notifications is by sending what are called "out of band" messages.

 The second concept you need to understand is intent mapping.